Pysched/DM---Interactive-Front-Project/README.md

 ## UX

+The game will be developed as a interactive webpage.
+With a sign in page that requires a player to assign a name.
+This will have a required input box, that ensures players have a name for various stages of the game.
+The home screen will be styled with an illustrated style of graphics, made in photoshop and illustrator by myself.

+The site will be responsive in design, with the playable area being designing to be displayed on mobile, tablet and desktop.

+The user base is targeted at 4 - 99, making the game accessible to all potential users, who enjoy challenging ther memory and pattern sorting abilities.
+The timer, attempts and effectiveness ratings also put a level of 'stakes' to the game.
+The results of the players performance are also deisgned to be funny and motivational, a selection of humourous results screens will encourage, challenge and priase performance of the player to entice them to keep going or to try harder.

+The objective of the game is to challenge the player to find, remember and match pairs of numbers and suits of playing cards in the first level, similar shapes with the same colour in the second round and similar pattern pairs in the 3rd level.

+Below are a number of wireframe designs for the layout and progression of the game:

 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.